Harrison Barnes' Legal Career Advice Podcast - Episode 1

 If you were practicing law in a New England town of 10,000 people or so a hundred years ago, the odds are that you would be a solo practitioner.
-There would probably be a few other attorneys in your town that you would also be competing against to get work in the town.
+There would probably be a few other attorneys in your town that you would also be competing against to get work.

-The most successful attorney in the town would likely be the attorney who engaged with the community a lot and was trusted by a lot of people.
-This attorney would also take his clients' interests very seriously, really bond with them and do everything he could to make sure his clients benefited from using him – whether it was winning a case, being protected in a transaction, or avoiding a problem.
+The most successful attorney in the town would likely be the attorney who engaged with the community a lot and was trusted by many people.
+This attorney would also take his clients' interests very seriously, really bond with them, and do everything he could to make sure his clients benefited from using him, whether it was winning a case, being protected in a transaction, or avoiding a problem.
 The attorney would charge fair rates, be respected by others in the community, and thought of as a real advocate.
 The attorney would probably be a member of various local organizations and would write articles, give talks, and do other things to get himself out there.
-These kinds of attorneys would show up to local funerals, be invited to weddings for client families, and generally get out there and be seen and trusted.
+These kinds of attorneys would show up at local funerals, be invited to weddings for client families, and generally get out there and be seen and trusted.

 See related: How to Succeed in the Practice of Law

-If you worked inside of a small law firm, it would have likely been with another attorney, and she too would have encouraged these sorts of behaviors in you to build her own practice and make the two of you successful.
+If you worked inside of a small law firm, it would have likely been with another attorney, and he too would have encouraged these sorts of behaviors in you to build his own practice and make the two of you successful.

 In contrast, none of the behaviors that make a really good attorney today are really emphasized for attorneys in most law firms.
-With the billable hour taking "center stage", attorneys are valued more for their ability to bill hours than their ability to bond with clients, get new clients and, in many cases, even the quality of their work.
-This has resulted in a de-emphasis (or no emphasis at all) on the things that are actually important to most attorneys' careers in modern law firms, because the people at the top simply need billing machines.
+With the billable hour taking center stage, attorneys are valued more for their ability to bill hours than for their ability to bond with clients, get new clients, and, in many cases, even for the quality of their work.
+This has resulted in a de-emphasis (or no emphasis at all) on the things that are actually important to most attorneys' careers in modern law firms because the people at the top simply need billing machines.

 - See Law Firm Economics and Your Career for more information.

 Though it may sound depressing, that is how it is.
 Young attorneys and senior attorneys without business are simply "billing machines" and that is their role in an industrial law firm.
 They are fungible commodities that can be rapidly replaced and whose careers no one really cares about.
-What the law firm needs are simply people that can bill as many hours as possible – the more the better!
-The attorney will be kept around as long as there is enough billable work to keep them busy.
-When it dries up (and it generally always does as the attorney gets more senior with an increased billing rate that "prices them out"), the attorney will be kicked to the curb and unceremoniously wished a "nice life", and a new younger attorney (with lower billing rates and more energy) will be brought on to repeat the process.
+What the law firm needs are simply people who can bill as many hours as possible.
+The more the better!
+The attorney will be kept around as long as there is enough billable work to keep him busy.
+When it dries up (and it generally always does as the attorney gets more senior with an increased billing rate that "prices him out"), the attorney will be kicked to the curb and unceremoniously wished a "nice life," and a younger attorney (with lower billing rates and more energy) will be brought on to repeat the process.

 The lucky ones may get jobs in-house and then they can be "heroes" after enduring this process.